iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/furniture-assembly.md

 Book furniture assembly{{$doc.location}} for builds that click

 #description
 Wrestling with confusing instructions and missing screws?
-Skip the frustration — BaseLink connects you with skilled local handypeople{{$doc.location}} who’ll assemble your furniture quickly, safely and correctly.
+Skip the frustration — BaseLink connects you with skilled local handypeople{{$doc.location}} who'll assemble your furniture quickly, safely and correctly.
 From wardrobes and beds to desks and bookshelves, we take care of the heavy lifting (and the fiddly bits too).

 #description
-We assemble furniture from all major brands, whether it’s flat-pack or partially built.
+We assemble furniture from all major brands, whether it's flat-pack or partially built.
 Beds, wardrobes, tables, chairs, shelving units, and office desks are all handled with care, and tools are provided to ensure everything is put together properly.

 #description
 Your handyperson will make sure all parts are securely fitted — with screws, bolts, and fasteners tightened to spec, and drawers, doors and panels aligned so they open and close smoothly.

 #description
-If your furniture requires handles, knobs or soft-close hinges, we’ll fit those too.
+If your furniture requires handles, knobs or soft-close hinges, we'll fit those too.
 And for tall or heavy units, we can wall-anchor them for extra safety — especially important in homes with children or pets.

 #description
-Booking is simple through BaseLink’s digital platform.
+Booking is simple through BaseLink's digital platform.
 Just tell us what needs assembling, get an instant quote, and choose a time that works for you.
 No confusing calls, no stress — just fast, reliable help when you need it.

 #description
 All BaseLink handypeople are fully vetted, experienced, and reviewed by local customers.
-Whether it’s one piece of furniture or a full home setup, we’ll get the job done right and tidy up before we leave.
+Whether it's one piece of furniture or a full home setup, we'll get the job done right and tidy up before we leave.

 #description
 Payment is collected on the day of service, with additional time billed in fair 30-minute increments.
 Book furniture assembly{{$doc.location}} today with BaseLink — and turn that flat-pack into furniture that really holds up.